andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 data: xxxxxxx
 ```

 The `xxxxxxx` represents the data to be sent to the client.
 In our case, we send a JSON string representing a flight.
-You can send multiple data lines in an event response, but the response must be closed by a double empty line.
-In other words, your event message could be like in the following schema:
+We can send multiple data lines in an event response, but the response must be closed by a double empty line.
+In other words, our event message could be like in the following schema:

 ```
 data: This is a message\n